aLexiusxx/Nerdlabs.Avalonia/README.md

 - Centered the text of controls such as buttons.
 - Changed the message containing control from ```TextBox``` to ```TextBlock``` for a more MessageBox like feel.
+- Message content is now wrap with the containing parent window instead of being chopped off.
 - Added ```BorderlessMessageBox``` for other specific usage and set as the default MessageBox style when ```MessageBoxStyle.None``` is used.